777arc/textbook/content/pulse_shaping.rst

 .. image:: ../_images/rrc_rolloff.svg
    :align: center
    :target: ../_images/rrc_rolloff.svg
+   :alt: Plot of the raised cosine roll-off parameter

 More filter taps are required the lower :math:`\beta` gets.
 When :math:`\beta = 0` the impulse response never fully hits zero, so we try to get :math:`\beta` as low as possible without causing other issues.
 The lower the roll-off, the more compact in frequency we can create our signal for a given symbol rate, which is always important.